|Tomato soup made from fresh garden tomatoes and sweet Vidalia onions. It's a light meal even on a hot summer day.|

 Cook's Note: This soup can also be made by substituting 2 large (28 ounce) canned Italian style, San Marzano whole tomatoes, when fresh aren't at peak, but do try to use fairly fresh cans, as older ones that have been sitting around the pantry for awhile tend to have a metallic taste to them.
 You can sometimes counter that taste by adding a bit of baking soda (1/4 to 1/2 teaspoon) to the soup, or try squeezing in a bit of fresh lemon juice.

-May also combine one can of San Marzano's with a (12 ounce) jar of roasted red peppers, and a small jar of sun dried tomatoes for a great flavor boost.
+May also combine one can of San Marzano's with a (12 ounce) jar of drained roasted red peppers, and a small jar of sun dried tomatoes for a great flavor boost.
 For a more substantial meal, add in a package of refrigerated pasta, like tortellini, ravioli, tortelloni, or gnocchi.
 This is also a great place to use slow roasted tomatoes.

 Requires Adobe Reader - download it free!©Deep South Dish